 There’s so much in that one short and loving statement:

-The fundamental relationship in any home is that of the husband and wife.
 Children come after that.
 They will be part of the household for 20-something years, but the marriage will endure for decades beyond.
 Children need to know that Mommy and Daddy put each other first, and they come next.
 It gives them context and place in the home.

 Think of a dinner party two generations ago.
 Cocktail hour came first.
 No children present, and adults discussed topics of adult interest.
 Dinner was in the dining room.
-During dinner, the children of the host family were included and encouraged to participate.
+During dinner, the children of the host family may be included and even encouraged to participate.
 No politics or religion, meaning no topics beyond their understanding.
 After coffee generally the men went one way and the women another, where they were free to continue discussing topics of interest to them.

 It seems stilted to us now in this age of open floor plans, but there was a reason for it.
 Children in this setting knew that they are not the center of the universe, and that Mommy and Daddy were to be looked up to, respected, and appreciated.
 As they grow, parents hope to achieve an adult relationship with their children, evidenced by mutual respect, appreciation, thanksgiving, and love.
 This type of relationship can never occur, in my observation, unless the parents know how to tell their children NO.